deadlyvipers/dojo_rules/introduction.md

-this is an introduction file. my favorite path: JavaScript
+this is an introduction file. my favorite path:
+* JavaScript
+* Ruby
+* R
+* HTML